 SUBPART G

 ORGANISATION APPROVALS 391

 SUBPART G1

 DESIGN ORGANISATION APPROVAL SCHEME (DOAS) 395

 SUBPART G2

-PRODUCTION ORGANISATION APPROVAL SCHEME (POAS) 433
+PRODUCTION ORGANISATION APPROVAL SCHEME (POAS))433

-SUBPART G3
+SUBPART G3 · /

-MAINTENANCE ORGANISATION APPROVAL SCHEME (MOAS) 455
+MAINTENANCE ORGANISATION APPROVAL SCHEME (MO AS)455

-SUBPART GI DESIGN ORGANISATION APPROVAL SCHEME (DOAS)
+SUBPART G1 DESIGN ORGANISATION APPROVAL SCHEME (DOAS)

 As airworthiness assurance is a process driven approach, introducing checks and balances at appropriate stages of product development life cycle is mandatory.
 The Design Organisation Approval (DOA) is one such means which ensures the correctness of processes and procedures followed for development of airworthy Air System or Airborne Store by the organisation.
 To ensure that, the organisations taking up design, development, repair and modification of Air Systems/Airborne Stores, possess the requisite technical capability, infrastructure and human resources to undertake such activities, a Design Organisation Approval scheme (DOAS) is established.
-Two categories of organisations are proposed under Design Approved Organisations (SDO).
+Two categories of organisations are proposed under Design Approved Organisations schemes, namely Air System Design Organisations (ASDO) and Store Design Organisations (SDO).
 ASDO is an organisation involved in design & development, repair and modification of an Air System.
-SDO is an organisation involved in the design & development, repair and modification of Air System.
+SDO is an organisation involved in the design & development, repair and modification of Airbone Stores used in an Air System.